kvigulis/EbayListingFinder/README.md

 ```
 first_window = webdriver.Chrome("/home/karlis/chromedriver")
 ```
-Set up a XAMPP mySQL server and a page to display the databese contents.
+Set up a XAMPP mySQL server and a webpage to display the databese contents.